What Causes Keloids?

 - Cordran tape: Cordran tape is a type of silicon dressing that’s laid over the keloid.
 This option is a safe and pain-free way to reduce the size of keloids over time.2

 - Surgical removal followed by Superficial Radio-Therapy treatments: When keloids continuously grow back, or cortisone injections are not good options for treatment of keloids (such as in the case of very large keloids) surgical removal and radiation therapy can be helpful.
 Typically we do not recommend surgical excision alone because keloids have a very high recurrence rate and may come back worse.
+Permanent keloid is removal is possible with surgery and superficial radiation therapy.
 Surgical keloid removal when paired with post-surgical radiation therapy is the most effective way to prevent recurrence.2 Post-surgery Superficial Radio-Therapy (SRT) reduces the likelihood of keloid recurrence by greater than 90%.5

 The experts at Ulmer and Wu Dermatology are well-versed in reducing and removing keloid scars and can help you find the best treatment for your needs.
 Contact us today to schedule an appointment for keloids treatment in Long Beach, CA.